 While many think of the prison system as a sad existence, some prisons strive to revive life and humanity into the prison system.

 Prisons have created hair salons to serve a positive purpose within the prison system.
 Most prisons use prison hair salons as a way to reward inmates for good behavior and to give those with longer sentences the opportunity to make money to send home to their families or support themselves.

 How Prison Hair Salons Work

-The workers in these salons are people that have shown exemplary behavior during their sentence.
+The workers in these salons are people that have shown exemplary behavior during their sentences.

 Employees at the prison hair salon come directly from the prison and usually have lengthy sentences.
-While their no time in prison reduced, they gain time out of their cell, garner respect with the other inmates and officers, and earn anywhere between fifteen to thirty cent an hour for their work.
+While the time it isn't prison reduced, they gain time out of their cell, garner respect with the other inmates and officers, and earn anywhere between fifteen to thirty cents an hour for their work.

 The customers usually are other inmates or officers.
 It seems surprising that officers would trust those they are supposed to be monitoring to wash, curl and clip their hair but inmates are still people at the end of the day, and they are people that are trustworthy.
 Often, officers are the ones that choose the best fits for the salon based on the behavior and personality of the inmates.

 Inmates that get the opportunity to visit the shop for services are other people that have shown good behavior during their time at the prison.
 Though the salon is a definite point of the prison, I feel sorry that my girls can't get a sleek frontal or quick weave.
 A nice twist out or Dominican blow out is fantastic too.